 Miranette and Jingle come across Asintmah and Oxóssi instructing their children, Anahita and Tāne, on the power of imagination “In a World Without Limits”.
 As Miranette partakes in the lesson, Paloma shows up ready to take her back, but instead converts to joining Miranette.
-The Children are told to take Miranette, Paloma and Jingle to meet Rosetta who might know more about the crystals.
+The Children are told to take Miranette, Paloma and Jingle to meet Rosetta who might know more about the Miranette’s crystals.

-Rosetta, a woman with extraordinary hearing, introduces the travelers a world of sound.
-With the use of an earhorn, Miranette indicates she can hear the universe and after Rosetta also hears it, she describes its sound “The Universe Sings”.
+Rosetta, a woman with extraordinary hearing, introduces the travelers to a world of sound.
+With the use of an earhorn, Miranette indicates she can hear the universe, which then Rosetta describes to the group “The Universe Sings”.
 Miranette plays her conch.
-Rosetta becomes fascinated with it and trades it with Miranette for an instrument that makes bird-like sounds.
-Rosetta says she knows where Miranette, Paloma and Jingle can find a group of artists who make things like the crystals they have.
+Rosetta becomes fascinated with it and Miranette trades it for a bird-whistle.
+Rosetta says she knows where Miranette, Paloma and Jingle can find a group of unruly artists who make things like the crystals they have.
 She warns, since it is far, they will need transportation.

 Rosetta introduces Kai, Edeyrn and Iscovan to the group.
-The Men confess that though they greatly admire the chivalrous age of knights, they also find that acknowledging one’s vulnerable side can also be a great source of strength “If You Take the Time to Know Me”.
+The Men confess that though they greatly admire the chivalrous age of knights, they find that acknowledging one’s vulnerable side can also be a great source of strength “If You Take the Time to Know Me”.
 Jingle climbs up a tree and shakes some fruit to the ground.
-He sees another monkey and stays.
+He sees another monkey and stays behind.

-Kai, Edeyrn and Iscovan give Miranette a bicycle and Paloma a scooter.
-Rosetta warns them not to get lost or separated.
+Kai, Edeyrn and Iscovan give Miranette and Paloma scooters to assist them with their journey.
+Rosetta warns them not to get separated.
 Miranette says goodbye to Anahita and Tāne.